cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/UniformDistr.rst

 .. java:constructor:: public UniformDistr(long seed)
    :outertype: UniformDistr

+   Creates a uniform Pseudo-Random Number Generator (RNG) that generates values between [0 and 1[ using a given seed.

+   Internally, it relies on the \ :java:ref:`JDKRandomGenerator`\ , a wrapper for the \ :java:ref:`java.util.Random`\  class that doesn't have high-quality randomness properties but is very fast.

+   :param seed: the seed to initialize the Pseudo-Random Number Generator.

+   **See also:** :java:ref:`.UniformDistr(double,double,long,RandomGenerator)`

+UniformDistr
+^^^^^^^^^^^^

+.. java:constructor:: public UniformDistr(long seed, RandomGenerator rng)
+   :outertype: UniformDistr

-   Creates new uniform pseudo random number generator that generates values between [0 and 1[ using a given seed.
+   Creates a uniform Pseudo-Random Number Generator (RNG) that generates values between [0 and 1[ using a given seed.

+   Internally, it relies on the \ :java:ref:`JDKRandomGenerator`\ , a wrapper for the \ :java:ref:`java.util.Random`\  class that doesn't have high-quality randomness properties but is very fast.

-   :param seed: simulation seed to be used
+   :param seed: the seed \ **already used**\  to initialize the Pseudo-Random Number Generator
+   :param rng: the actual Pseudo-Random Number Generator that will be the base to generate random numbers following a continuous distribution.

+   **See also:** :java:ref:`.UniformDistr(double,double,long,RandomGenerator)`

 UniformDistr
 ^^^^^^^^^^^^